We’ve curated, vetted, and categorized a list of 63 up-to-date statistics that provide insight into content marketing.

 - How-to articles are the most popular content formats (77%), followed by news and trends (49%), and guides and ebooks (47%) (Statista).

-As reported by Hubspot, video is the primary form of marketing media being created in 2021.
-It seems that video marketing is no longer an option.
+As reported by Hubspot, video is the primary type of content being created in 2022 (third year in a row).
+It seems that video marketing is no longer a nice-to-have.

 - 70% of viewers bought from a brand after seeing it on YouTube (Google).

-- YouTube is the second-most visited website in the U.S. by organic traffic (Ahrefs).
+- YouTube is the #1 visited website in the U.S. by organic traffic (Ahrefs).

 - YouTube reaches more 18- to 49-year-olds in an average week than all cable TV networks combined (Google).